kahnwong/karnwong.me/content/posts/2024/llm-serving-latency-benchmark/index.md

 But if you are on the other side - creating and deploying LLMs, there are certain things you need to think about.
 For one, your implementation team would have languages/frameworks they specialize in, so that's already a constraint you have to work with when designing a solution.

-Thankfully there a myriad of options to choose from to deploy LLMs, (see [here](https://github.com/Hannibal046/Awesome-LLM?tab=readme-ov-file#llm-deployment)).
+Thankfully there are myriad of options to choose from to deploy LLMs, (see [here](https://github.com/Hannibal046/Awesome-LLM?tab=readme-ov-file#llm-deployment)).
 Even easier if you don't have to do fine-tuning, because you can serve up the model straightaway.

 I picked following frameworks to test LLM serving performance: